-A recent development since I opened my shop on Etsy was to introduce a box full of open-ended little pieces with which the children can build their own fairy worlds.
+A recent development since I opened my shop on Etsy was to introduce some sets of open-ended little pieces with which the children can build their own fairy worlds.

 I have found that it is massively more satisfying and absorbing for children to create their own small world setups than play with a ready made detailed plastic set that has been manufactured with all of the pieces made up for them (into castles, houses, vehicles etc).